We have information you must know before you buy the Escalade.

 Escalade comes standard with a 10-speaker (eight-speaker on EXT) stereo that features a six-disc changer that plays both CDs and audio DVDs.
 Bose designed the speaker system, outfitting the vehicle with 5.1 surround sound, an eight-channel amplifier and a subwoofer.
 XM radio comes standard.

 On the road, the nimbleness of the Cadillac Escalade is a pleasant surprise.
 The steering is light and reasonably precise, a nice compromise between the weight of the BMW X5 or Audi Q7 and the vagueness of the Lincoln Navigator.
-In spite of having a live-axle suspension (as opposed to an independent suspension design, as found on some of the newest SUVs), the Escalade manages bumps beautifully, thanks to the road-sensing Autoride suspension.
+In spite of having a live-axle rear suspension (as opposed to an independent rear suspension, as found on some of the newest SUVs), the Escalade manages bumps beautifully, thanks to the road-sensing Autoride system.

 Build and price your dream Cadillac Escalade in just a few easy steps.